Last updated on June 30, 2026

 #12.
 Zada, Hedron Grinder

 Zada, Hedron Grinder is an awesome budget commander.
-Fill up on cheap creatures and ways to get them, like Krenko's Command and Young Pyromancer, then toss a lot of targeting cantrips and buffs, like Ancestral Anger and Sudden Breakthrough.
+Fill up on cheap creatures and token-makers then toss out a lot of targeting cantrips and buffs, like Ancestral Anger and Sudden Breakthrough.

 #11.
 Wilson, Refined Grizzly